semen analysis measures how much semen a man

 Liquefaction time.
 Semen is a thick gel at the

 Sperm count.
-This is a count of the number of
+This counts the number of

 sperm present per